How to: Autoscale a Dapr app with KEDA

 ||Should be set to the same broker connection string used in the

 ||Should be set to the same value as the

 ImportantSetting the connection string, topic, and consumer group to the same values for both the Dapr service subscription and the KEDA scaler configuration is critical to ensure the autoscaling works correctly.

 kubectl apply -f kafka_scaler.yaml

 ScaledObject KEDA object is configured, your deployment will scale based on the lag of the Kafka topic.
-More information on configuring KEDA for Kafka topics is available here.
+Learn more about configuring KEDA for Kafka topics.

 demo-topic and watch the pods autoscale when the lag threshold is higher than

-5 topics, as we have defined in the KEDA scaler manifest.
-You can publish messages to the Kafka Dapr component by using the Dapr Publish CLI command
+5 topics.
+Publish messages to the Kafka Dapr component by using the Dapr Publish CLI command.

 Was this page helpful?

 Glad to hear it!
 Please tell us how we can improve.